 "Podsolniechnaya" was written on the sign installed on the station's platform.
 It was the railway terminal of Solnechnogorsk - the Town of Sunny Mountains.

 But this sweet name did not move or deceive me.
-I knew that in a distance of only a few kilometers from the station there was the famous "Vistrel" ("a shot") school for Army officers.
-The school served as the base for instruction and training of terrorists of all sorts and colours and this, obviously, was my casual interlocutor's destination.
-Paradoxically, the head of this school was the notorious Jew-general Dragunsky, Chairman of the “Anti-Zionist Committee of Soviet People" which played an important role in soviet anti-Israeli and anti-Jewish propaganda.
+I knew that within a distance of only a few kilometers from the station there was the famous "Vistrel" ("a shot") school for Army officers.
+The school served the base for instruction and training of terrorists of all sorts and colours and this, obviously, was my casual interlocutor's destination.
+Paradoxically, the head of this school was the notorious Jew-general Dragunsky, Chairman of the “Anti-Zionist Committee of Soviet People" which played an important role in Soviet anti-Israeli and anti-Jewish propaganda.

 "But is this actually paradoxical?", I wondered.
 "How many Jew-apostates have there been in our history - beginning with the sons of Korah rebelling against Moses and ending with Trotsky and Kaganovich, and the left-wingers in Israel of nowadays?"